datalad-handbook/book/docs/basics/101-116-sharelocal.rst

    directories, thus limiting its scope to the level of datasets as only a :command:`datalad clone` is performed.
 Without this option, the command would have retrieved all of the subdatasets contents right away.
-But with ``-n/--no-data``, it only cloned the subdataset to retrieve the meta data about file availability.
+But with ``-n/--no-data``, it only installed the subdataset to retrieve the meta data about file availability.

-To explicitly clone all potential subdatasets *recursively*, that is, all of the subdatasets inside it as well, one can give the ``-r``/``--recursive`` option to :command:`get`::
+To explicitly install all potential subdatasets *recursively*, that is, all of the subdatasets inside it as well, one can give the ``-r``/``--recursive`` option to :command:`get`::

   datalad get -n -r <subds>

-This would clone the ``subds`` subdataset and all potential further subdatasets inside of it, and the meta data about file hierarchies would have been available right away for every subdataset inside of ``subds``.
+This would install the ``subds`` subdataset and all potential further subdatasets inside of it, and the meta data about file hierarchies would have been available right away for every subdataset inside of ``subds``.

 So why is a recursive get not the default behavior?
 In :ref:`nesting` we learned that datasets can be nested *arbitrarily* deep.
-Upon getting the meta data of one dataset you might not want to also clone a few dozen levels of nested subdatasets right away.
+Upon getting the meta data of one dataset you might not want to also install a few dozen levels of nested subdatasets right away.

-However, there is a middle way: The ``--recursion-limit`` option let's you specify how many levels of subdatasets should be cloned together with the first subdataset::
+However, there is a middle way: The ``--recursion-limit`` option let's you specify how many levels of subdatasets should be installed together with the first subdataset::

   datalad get -n -r --recursion-limit 1 <subds>